Report Lead Care results (within 7 days) Watch video on how to avoid false positive results.

 Children exposed to lead do best when they get help as soon as possible, so it is important to test children for lead at recommended ages AND any time there is a provider or caregiver concern.
 Children who recently moved to the United States or live in the same household as a lead-exposed child should be tested right away.

-Why Kids Don’t Get Tested?
+Why Don’t Children Get Tested?

 Health care providers are urged to make it as easy as possible for families to get an initial lead test.
 Combine with other blood tests and perform the test in the office when possible.
 Capillary tests can return false positive results, so it is important to advise families of this possibility and emphasize the need to have a confirmatory venous test if the result is at or above 3.5 mcg/dl.
 Simple steps can help avoid false positive results.
 Watch this video for more details.